BhavyaSingh07/Learnings/README.md

 # Learnings
-This repository is to document my progress
+This repository is to document my progress.<br>
 Currently working on learning the ASP.NET Core and C#